BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 #
 # Note that empty commits are commented out
 ```
-We can for example reword the unsigned commit by changing `pick` to `reword` infront of it.
+We can for example reword the unsigned commit by changing `pick` to `reword` in front of it.

 Because we are changing that commit all the subsequent commits will automatically change and get a new signature.